Linear Strands of Initial Ideals of Determinantal Facet Ideals: Introduction

 As an application, we prove the previously mentioned conjecture of Ene, Herzog, and Hibi in the case that the associated graph $G$ has at most $2$ maximal cliques.
 Moreover, we pose more generally the conjecture that for any lcm-closed DFI $J_\Delta$, the Betti numbers of $J_\Delta$ and its initial ideal with respect to any diagonal term order coincide (see Conjecture \ref{conj:BnosConj}).
 Finally, we consider the linear strands of initial ideals (with respect to any diagonal term order) of arbitrary DFIs.
 In this case, we find that the linear strand in general is \emph{always} supported on a polyhedral cell complex.
 This implies that the Betti numbers of a general linear strand can be obtained by looking at certain induced subcomplexes of the so-called \emph{complex of boxes} of Nagel and Reiner (see \cite{NR09}).
 We conclude with examples of this construction and remarks on further applications.

 The paper is organized as follows.
-In Section \ref{sec:Background}, we introduce the notation and terminology that will be in play for the rest of the paper.
-This includes the definition of a DFI (see \ref{def: DFI}), linear strands, and the Eagon-Northcott complex.
-We include the aforementioned result of Boocher on the Betti numbers of initial ideals of ideals of maximal minors, and use this to deduce that the multigraded Betti numbers of any initial ideal of the ideal of maximal minors are either $0$ or $1$.
-In Section \ref{sec:sparseEN} we introduce a \emph{sparse} Eagon-Northcott complex to be used for resolving the initial ideal of the ideal of maximal minors with respect to any diagonal term order.
+In Section \ref{sec:Background}, we introduce determinantal facet ideals and notation and terminology surrounding them that will be in play for the rest of the paper.
+We open Section \ref{sec:sparseEN} with the definition of the Eagon-Northcott complex and the aforementioned result of Boocher on the Betti numbers of initial ideals of ideals of maximal minors.
+We go on to introduce a \emph{sparse} Eagon-Northcott complex to be used for resolving the initial ideal of the ideal of maximal minors with respect to any diagonal term order.
 As corollaries, we obtain minimal free resolutions of the ideal of squarefree monomials of a given degree and the box polarization for powers of the graded maximal ideal (and hence by specialization, any power of the graded maximal ideal).

 In Section \ref{sec:linStrandlcmclosed}, we consider subcomplexes of the sparse Eagon-Northcott complex with basis elements parametrized by a simplicial complex $\Delta$.
 This subcomplex in general is \emph{not} acyclic, but it turns out that combinatorial properties of $\Delta$ will allow us to deduce exactly when homology is nontrivial in linear degrees.
 This combinatorial condition is encoded in the existence of so-called $i$-\emph{nonfaces}, a generalization of minimal nonfaces (see Definition \ref{def:inonface}).
 We use this to show that the Betti numbers along the linear strand of a DFI $J_\Delta$ and its initial ideal with respect to a diagonal term order coincide if and only if the clique complex associated to $\Delta$ has no $1$-nonfaces of cardinality $n+1$.
 We apply this result to give a proof of the conjecture of Ene, Herzog, and Hibi for graphs having at most $2$ maximal cliques (see Corollary \ref{cor:EHHconj}).